Who’s in your family? Ages? Names?

 Where do your passions lie?

-Has your relationship with your other half changed since having kids?
+How has your relationship with your other half changed since having kids?
 How do you stay connected?

 What do you wish you could’ve told yourself when you were a teenager?